 The Role of THEA

-THEA is the representative organisation for the technological higher education sector, which comprises ATU (Atlantic Technological university), SETU (Southeast Technological University), TUS (Technological University of the Shannon), DkIT (Dundalk Institute of Technology) and IADT (Institute of Art Design and Technology, DunLaoghaoire).
+THEA is the representative organisation for the technological university sector, which comprises ATU (Atlantic Technological university), SETU (Southeast Technological University), TUS (Technological University of the Shannon), DkIT (Dundalk Institute of Technology) and IADT (Institute of Art Design and Technology, DunLaoghaoire).
 The organisation’s primary function is to act for and advocate on behalf of the technological university sector with a national, unified, authoritative voice.